Origin-Byte/nft-protocol/README.md

 The Composable NFT type (cNFT) take NFTs to a whole new level, allowing them to be merged and creating Combo NFTs.
 At its core our cNFT implementation is similar to our Collectibles implementation in that each different NFT (data object) can have its own supply.
 The stark difference is that in this implementation, the creators can define composability rules by calling `compose_data_objects`.
 By calling this function creators are essentially defining which NFTs can be merged together, and how many times they can be merged together.

-This implementation is perfect for NFT collections with Tradeable Traits.
+This implementation is perfect for NFT collections with Tradable Traits.

 Composable NFT (cNFT) data object, `Composable<C: store + copy>`, has the following data model: